 With regulatory organizations like the Food and Drug Administration (FDA) in the United States and the Medicines and Healthcare products Regulatory Agency in the UK, manufacturers are starting to look at how they can quality check and control the integrity of their information while still checking off items on the compliance list.

 Pharmaceutical manufacturers need to use a data management system robust enough to meet all of the requirements of the regulating bodies while still being able to guarantee that their data is reliable and consistent.
 Unfortunately, many of them are using fragmented approaches to manage their chromatography data.
-The article discusses how Broughton Laboratories pulled all of the data management processes into a single chromatography data system (CDS) and how is improved data quality and transparency through the whole collection process.
+The article discusses how Broughton Pharma pulled all of the data management processes into a single chromatography data system (CDS) and how is improved data quality and transparency through the whole collection process.

 The heart of the problem

 Because a CDS is typically the backbone of data management in the pharma industry, manufacturers are used to working with them to automate a wide range of services.
 These CDSs are not being fully utilized, with employees using the system from some things while still relying on the old methods that were once in place, such as paper-based storage, spreadsheets and so on.
 This causes a disjointed approach to data management.
 Add to that the fact that most CDSs were designed for research labs and you’ll find that a regulated pharmaceutical manufacturer typically doesn’t have the digital architecture to of functionality to facilitate compliance.